ComScore

 June 28: Summer Skillet Gnocchi with Grilled Corn and Burrata

-This is a buttery, char-kissed dish that's best served with a glass of white wine on the patio.
-You can thank us once you taste it (or after your notoriously picky eater asks for a second helping).
+This is a buttery, charred dish that's best served with a glass of white wine on the patio—or better yet, a glass of white wine garnished with a sangria ice pop.
+You can thank me once you taste it (or after your notoriously picky eater asks for a second helping).
+I won't tell if you bookmark it now to make in the off-season with canned corn.

 June 29: 15-Minute Gazpacho with Cucumber, Red Pepper and Basil

-We love all no-cook meals, but those that are ready to devour this quickly are hands-down our favorites.
+I love all no-cook meals, but those that are ready to devour *this* quickly—like, 15-minutes-touch-of-a-button fast—are hands-down my favorites.
 All you need is a blender (countertop or immersion) or food processor and a boatload of ripe summer produce to put this stunner on the table.

 June 30: Skillet Salad Pizza